 Where are your products made?

 I make all of the hand painted jewellery, tufted pieces and card holders in my wee studio in Mangawhai Heads in Aotearoa.

-The recycled acrylic earrings are designed by me in Aotearoa and then made in the UK.
-At this point in time I am unable to find a manufacturer closer to NZ who is able to work with recycled acrylic.
+The recycled acrylic earrings and wooden pins are designed by me in Aotearoa and then made in the UK.
+At this point in time I am unable to find a manufacturer closer to NZ who is able to work with recycled acrylic and sustainable woods.
 I have selected this company as they are environmentally conscious and pro active about looking after our planet.

 What is your jewellery made from?

 I make all of the hand painted jewellery from recycled, repurposed and sustainable materials such as used billboards, leather offcuts and scraps from old pool toys (thanks to Nina from I Used To Be who provided me with these off cuts).
 These materials would have all been destined for landfill so I am providing a second life to these resources.

 The printed acrylic earrings are made from recycled acrylic (R - MMA).
 The recycled acrylic is created from acrylic that would otherwise have ended up in land fill.